Atlassian Jira Software

 Click on the Integration icon on the left sidebar.

-Type Jira in the search box to find the integration, then click it to select it.
+Type Atlassian Jira Software in the search box to find the integration, then click it to select it.

 Click + Connection, on the right side of the Connections section.
 A new connection window will appear.